Lake Xochimilco: The Last Wild Home

 Invasive Species

 Tilapia and Asian carp were introduced to the canals for fishing.
-These invasive fish are among the axolotl’s main predators, eating eggs and larvae, competing for food and dramatically reducing axolotl reproduction success.
+These invasive fish eat axolotl eggs and larvae, dramatically reducing reproduction success.

 Habitat Fragmentation